-Approximately 1.9 million residents (of a total population of over 17 million) of the Netherlands between the ages of 16 and 65 have low literacy skills.
-They struggle to read, write and communicate in the Dutch language (Rekenkamer, 2016).
+Approximately 1.8 million3 residents (10%) of the Netherlands between the ages of 16 and 65 and 740,000 residents 65+ have low literacy skills.
+They struggle to read, write and communicate in the Dutch language (LES, 2021).

-The Tel mee met Taal (Count on Skills) action programme (2016-2019, now extended to 2024) is a joint effort of the Dutch Ministry of Education, Culture and Science, the Ministry of Health, Welfare and Sport, The Ministry of Home Affairs and the Ministry of Social Affairs and Employment, intended to prevent the marginalisation of people with limited literacy and digital skills.
-Count on Skills focuses on three domains (family, employment and healthcare): See below for more information about the programme from libraries for adults with low basic skills.
-See for more information: http://ec.europa.eu/epale/en/resource-centre/content/count-skills-dutch-policy-paper-new-action-programme-prevent.
+The Tel mee met Taal (Count on Skills) action programme (2016-2019, extended to 2024) is a joint effort of the Dutch Ministry of Education, Culture and Science, the Ministry of Health, Welfare and Sport, The Ministry of Home Affairs and the Ministry of Social Affairs and Employment, intended to prevent the marginalisation of people with limited literacy and digital skills.
+Count on Skills4 focuses on three domains (family, employment and healthcare).
 In 2016, The Art of Reading was incorporated into the Count on Skills programme.
-By the end of 2020, the two programmes reaches about 920,000 children.
+By the end of 2022, the two programmes reaches about 920,000 children.